mike4roofs/dotfiles/README.md

 This includes some git submodule that will be installed into libs folder.

+## Appmanager
+In case you need to install custom applications from source ( chrome canary, phantomjs ) or for which you were using the command line, there is a easy way to do that.

+Using the `bin/appmanager` script you can install, uninstall, run or upgrade application using custom defined Bash scripts.

+To add a new script, drop it in `files/appmanager`, calling it `application-name.sh`.
+Simply as that.

+Now you can run `appmanager list` and your script will be shown.

+Inside the `application-name.sh` you can define 4 functions ( are all optionals ):

+- {application-name}_install: This function will be executed when you run `appmanager install application-name`
+- {application-name}_run: This function will be executed when you run `appmanager run application-name`
+- {application-name}_uninstall: This function will be executed when you run `appmanager uninstall application-name`
+- {application-name}_upgrade: This function will be executed when you run `appmanager upgrade application-name`

+Inside this function you have 3 variables related to your application:

+- appmng_bin_dir="/opt/bin": the destination for binaries. `/opt/bin` is included in PATH, so a simply symlink here are you're good to go
+- appmng_dest_dir="/opt": the destination folder for your application
+- appmng_app_dir="$appmng_dest_dir/{application-name}": the folder in which your application will be installed. `appmanager` automatically test for existance and create this folder if it doesn't

 ## Libs
 If you need to include a third party library ( in the form of a git repository ) you can use the .gitsubmodules file to add it and will be automatically cloned on install and updated.